The ultimate guide to every streaming platform in the UK

 We’ve compiled an exhaustive list of all of the streaming platforms available for UK viewers, comparing cost and pros and cons.
 Whether you want to compare the big streaming giants, find something for your budget, or learn about the more niche media libraries out there, we’ve got you.

-This page was last updated on October 23, 2023
+This page was last updated on May 20, 2024

-Platforms covered are: Netflix, Prime Video, BBC iPlayer, Disney+, Apple TV+, NOW, YouTube Premium, BFIPlayer, All 4, ITVX, UKTV Play, Kanopy, Curiosity Stream, True Story, My5, BritBox, Shudder, Pluto TV, Hayu, Mubi,
+Platforms covered are: Netflix, Prime Video, BBC iPlayer, Disney+, Apple TV+, NOW, YouTube Premium, BFIPlayer, All 4, ITVX, UKTV Play, Freely, Kanopy, Curiosity Stream, True Story, My5, BritBox, Shudder, Pluto TV, Hayu, Mubi,

 Netflix